 While Affifudin felt Lee “exploited the democratic process in ensuring a majority in parliament”, he said Lee was honest in what he was doing [as a leader].

 “He was a straight talker regarding the development of Singapore.
 That’s the leadership difference.”

 “While credit must be given to Lee for the unprecedented social and economic progress that Singapore made during that period, the same credit should also be shared by the old guard and his outstanding team of co-leaders, including luminaries like E.W.
-Barker, Hon Sui Sen, S. Rajaratnam, Toh Chin Chye and Goh Keng Swee, to name but a few," he said.
+Barker, Hon Sui Sen, S. Rajaratnam, Toh Chin Chye and Goh Keng Swee, to name but a few.

 “He selected intellectual equals as well as people with special expertise, whom he could tap on.”